luuluDebbs/rr_practice/README.md

 # rr_practice
-A repository for a reproducible research tutorial practice
+A repository for a reproducible research tutorial practice by Patrick Schloss